 Supervision starts at 8:20, so students should not arrive before that time.
-All grades 1, 2, and 3 students remain outdoors when they arrive at school and must line up on their coloured dots when the bell goes at 8:35.
+All grades 1, 2, and 3 students remain outdoors when they arrive at school and must line up at designated spots when the bell goes at 8:33.